Advertiser Disclosure

 • Excess size charges waived; excess weight charges may apply

-Other Fees & Add-Ons
+Other Fees and Add-Ons

-Change Fee: $0 (difference in fare applies)
+Change fee: $0 (difference in fare applies)

-Cancellation Fee: $0
+Cancellation fee: $0

 Hot Tip: Southwest allows passengers to change or cancel their flights up to 10 minutes prior to departure.
-We think that’s pretty fantastic.

-Phone Reservation Fee: $0
+Phone reservation fee: $0

-Upgraded Boarding: $30-$50 per customer, per segment
+Upgraded boarding: $30 to $149 per customer, per segment

 Star rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating icon